gibfahn/dot/README.md

 Then see [manual.md][].

-## TODOs

-These need to be done manually until I automate them.

-- Debug power etc not showing up.
-- Trackpad:
-  - Tap to click
-  - Click -> Light
-  - Swipe down for App Expose
-- Accessibility -> Zoom:
-  - Use scroll gesture with modifier keys to zoom

 ### Lite (non-root) setup

 Useful for remote machines you don't own (you still want some niceties, but you